 CFDA wants its staff to actively help companies to solve the problems they identify.
 In doing so, the regulator thinks it can help the industry achieve sustained and stable output of vaccines.
 Specific areas in which CFDA wants to see its staff provide regulatory support include the construction of cold chain logistics networks.
 Such work will serve two purposes: The presence of a functioning cold chain could lead to the elimination of improperly stored vaccines from the supply chain, while also helping to ensure that logistics capacity constraints never restrict the availability of products.

 The regulator also used the notice to address issues outside its traditional areas of focus.
 Officials are concerned the storage scandal has affected consumer confidence in the safety and efficacy of vaccines.
 As such, CFDA is encouraging its staff to work to raise awareness about the importance of vaccinations.
 The regulator is also urging manufacturers to do their part.
-CFDA wants companies to establish and stick to production schedules, even if temporary sales difficulties tempt them to cut or stop output.
+CFDA wants companies to establish and stick to production schedules, ev

 CFDA Notice (Chinese)